10 Things You May Not Know About CWRU Law

 We're one of the nation's oldest law schools, with a strong commitment to racial and social justice.

-We've trained exceptional minds in the theory and practice of the law for more than 125 years.
-Our commitment to social justice is equally historic: Our first class in 1892 included an African-American student; today, 20% of our students are under-represented minorities.
-We graduated the first African-American woman to sit on the Ohio State Supreme Court, the Honorable Sara J. Harper, and distinguished champions for justice in the civil rights movement such as Fred Gray and C.B.
+We've trained exceptional minds in the theory and practice of the law for more than 130 years.
+Our commitment to social justice is equally historic: Our first class in 1892 included an African-American student.
+We graduated the first African-American woman to serve on the Ohio State Supreme Court, the Honorable Sara J. Harper, and distinguished champions for justice in the civil rights movement such as Fred Gray and C.B.
 King.
 In 2017 we established the Stephanie Tubbs Jones Scholarships to help make it possible for students interested in public interest law to attend our school.
+US News and World Report ranks us #39 for the most graduates in Public Interest Law.

 We have a faculty of leading scholars.

-The 2021 Sisk/Leiter Study ranks our Faculty #36 in the nation in scholarly impact.
-Their work has been cited by the U.S. Supreme Court, the International Court of Justice, International Criminal Tribunals, and many other courts; they regularly testify before Congress and they frequently appear in the media -- and their first priority is the success of our students (Princeton Review ranks us 26th best in terms of quality of teaching).
+The most recent Sisk/Leiter Study ranks our faculty #43 in the nation in scholarly impact.
+Their work has been cited by the U.S. Supreme Court, the International Court of Justice, International Criminal Tribunals, and many other courts; they regularly testify before Congress; they frequently appear in the media -- and their first priority is the success of our students (Princeton Review ranks us 27th best for quality of teaching).

 #3